COMP SCI 2000 - Computer Systems

 Learning & Teaching Modes

-The course will be taught using a combination of lectures, quizzes, workshops and practical assignments.
+The course will be taught using a combination of lectures, quizzes, workshops, optional exercises and programming assignments.

 You are expected to read the relevant chapters of the text book before and after each lecture, and to actively participate in class activities.

 To get the most out of the workshop sessions you need to prepare in advance and make sure that you focus on the workshop material during the workshop.
 This is the best time to get direct feedback on and assistance with the practical skills covered in the workshop.
-If you spend time on catching up on other work first, you may not be properly prepared for the assignments.
+If you do not attend the workshops and ask questions, you may not be properly prepared for the programming assignments.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.You are expected to spend 10 hours per week on the course.
 This includes: